Mahoolya/hotels/README.md

 ### Functionality on the administrator side:

 The administrator can log in using a specific URL.
 He can add or remove hotels from the client's page.
-The administrator also confirms client bookings upon request.
+The administrator confirms client bookings upon request.

 [GitHub page](https://github.com/Mahoolya/hotels)